Alonzo J. White (slave trader): Later life and death

 After the close of the American Civil War, on October 13, 1865, Alonzo J. White completed the Confederate pardon-amnesty process, including pledging to uphold and defend the U.S. Constitution and agreeing to accept the emancipation of all former slaves, and the U.S. government returned control of the residence at 58 East Bay, Charleston, and other properties, to White.
 In 1866, White was back to work as a broker but was restricted to selling houses, mills, plantations, and foundries, rather than people.
 In 1867 a freedman trying to find work for his daughter, who was looking for a first job, presented as a credential that she and her mother had formerly been legally owned by A.J.
 White.
 (The young lady was duly hired but quit after four days; her erstwhile employer recorded in a journal: "Diana the 2nd took up her baggage and with her Kind and indulgent Parent returned to her home to enjoy Domestic tranquility & Peace.")

 In 1880, White and his son Blake L. White were partners in Alonzo J. White & Son, a firm located at 58 East Bay of "real estate, stock and bond brokers."
 Another son, Alonzo J. White Jr. was Charleston city sheriff, based at City Hall.
 When Alonzo J. White died in 1885, his obituary did not mention his past career as a slave trader, which was also the case for several other Charleston "brokers" whose biographies were scrubbed of any connection to the massive interstate slave trade.
 The cause of death was paralysis.
-He was buried at Saint Philips Episcopal Church Cemetery at 146 Church St.
+He was buried at Saint Philip's Episcopal Church Cemetery at 146 Church St.